Lost a cat?

 Take out an advert in a local paper and approach your local radio station - see if they will put out an appeal.

-Surround your garden with famliar smells/items to help guide a lost/confused cat home
+Surround your garden with familiar smells/items to help guide a lost/confused cat home

 Leave your cat's favourite toy or piece of his (unwashed) bedding in your garden, ideally somewhere sheltered from rain.
 Also leave out an unwashed item of your clothing, which will have your smell on it, again in a sheltered place

-Don’t despair!
-Unfortunately cats are sometimes victims of fatal road traffic accidents.
-Either way, finding your cat can help you to have some closure and importantly know that you have done the best that you can to get a happier outcome.
+Unfortunately some cats are victims of fatal road traffic accidents but sometimes they just lose their way and need time to befriend someone new and get identified.
+Sometimes, just knowing what's happened even if it's the worst case scenario, can help you to have some closure and importantly know that you have done the best that you can to get a happier outcome.